Start Your Job Search

-Ford Motor Company employs approximately 11,000 veterans and 2,200 civilian employees, who are active in the Reserves and the Guard.
+Ford Motor Company employs over 5000 veterans and civilian employees, who are active in the Reserves and the Guard.
 Our newest employee resource group, the Veteran's Network Group, seeks to raise awareness within the company about our veterans, their issues and corporate contributions.
 The Veteran's Network Group also strives to create sales opportunities within active military and veteran communities, as well as for their families and friends.
 In addition, the Veteran's Network Group assists the Ford Volunteer Corps in supporting community events and local fundraisers to benefit needy veterans, also promoting opportunities to support overseas troops.

 Veterans Hiring Events

 Please check back soon for upcoming career fairs.